amit-k-yadav/insider/README.md

 * [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) - v1.16.8
 * [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) - v1.10.1

+### Load Testing

+* Locust and Bombardier were used to perform the load testing of the application.
+Check this [README](./load-test-results/README.md) for results.

 ### Assumptions to deploy on AWS

 * An EKS Cluster is running with enough resources to run the deployment